hoodedapollo/GPpackages/README.md

 #### Gazebo Enviroment Setup

-To open gazebo with a model of miro named sim01 and enough free space to manouver
+To open gazebo with a model of miro named sim01 and enough free space to manouver run

 ```
 $ roslaunch miro_gazebo_ros miro_gazebo_ros.launch